kopepasah/simply-snow/README.md

 Simply Snow
 ===========

-A WordPress plugin that, when activated, creates a snowing affect on your site.
+A WordPress plugin that, when activated, creates a snowing effect on your site.